 This course includes a study of the psychological and emotional effect of illness, hospitalization and recuperation upon the patient, others, and health care providers.
+Dual Enrollment for Basic Patient Care (No prerequisite required).

 AHS 117 The Care of Patients (2-6-4)